uwdata/arquero/docs/api/index.md

 Parse a comma-separated values (CSV) *text* string into a <a href="table">table</a>.
 Delimiters other than commas, such as tabs or pipes ('\|'), can be specified using the *options* argument.
 By default, automatic type inference is performed for input values; string values that match the ISO standard date format are parsed into JavaScript Date objects.
 To disable this behavior set *options.autoType* to `false`, which will cause all columns to be loaded as strings.
 To perform custom parsing of input column values, use *options.parse*.

+This method performs parsing only.
+To both load and parse a CSV file, use [loadCSV](#loadCSV).

 * *text*: A string in a delimited-value format.
 * *options*: A CSV format options object:
   * *delimiter*: A single-character delimiter string between column values.